Smurf-IV/ENSEK/ReadMe.md

 # Assumptions
 - Visual Studio 17.12
 - Sql LocalDB installed
-- Each project will have analyzers for security and "others" to ehance the default(s) of Rosylyn.
+- Each project will have analyzers for security and "others" to enhance the default(s) of Rosylyn.
 - Database has been Created (Migrated) via the `Ensek.Database.Builder` application
   - ![](./Data_Service/Ensek.Database.Builder/CheckDbCreated.png)
   - `(localdb)\MSSQLLocalDB`